 If you are unclear whether your transfer will need Stamp Duty fees, please contact one of our conveyancing solicitors for guidance.

 Transferring equity is a complicated process regardless of your circumstances.
 Our solicitors believe it is crucial to protect your interest when carrying a transfer.
-While some transfers are straightforward, others require lots of legal documentation.
-Alongside, obtaining the lender’s consent and the possibility of paying SDLT.
+While some transfers are straightforward, others require lots of legal documentation, alongside obtaining the lender’s consent and the possibility of paying SDLT.
 Seeking expert legal advice and assistance from an appropriately qualified solicitor can ease this process for you.

-Royce Legal solicitors have a wealth of experience when it comes to transferring equity.
+Royce Legal Solicitors have a wealth of experience when it comes to transferring equity.
 We have an excellent track record, and our solicitors are committed to reaching the best outcome for you, no matter how complicated the transfer is.

-Call us today 01706 655 592 for more information about this service or to get a quote for your transfer of equity fees.
+Call us today 01924 664177 for more information about this service or to get a quote for your transfer of equity fees.